Adhithya99/awareness_programme/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Google Map API Part 2 (For completing this project): https://www.youtube.com/watch?v=pWQeUPog2hU

 ## For Poojit:
 Poojit, this is for you.
 This is the UI design.
 Add as much animations as you can and make it look cool.
 Since I have a little work I unfortunately cant do the "list" thing.
 But I have guided you to the correct path.
-(If there is any queries or bugs, please text me)
+(If there is any queries or bugs, please text me) <br /> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>NOTE: Each frame is a .html page </b> <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Design: https://www.figma.com/file/pewRYH5eXid9oOTj43m4DZ/PAPER?node-id=0%3A1

 ## For Both: